lsst-ts/observatory-ops-docs/AuxTel/Standard-Operations/Daytime-Operations/prepare-atcs-for-flat-fields-procedure.rst

 Post-Condition
 ==============
-Telescope is ready to :ref:`take calibrations <LATISS-Combined-Calibrations-Procedure-LATISS-Combined-Calibrations-Generation-Procedure>`.
+Telescope is ready to :ref:`take calibrations <AuxTel-Daytime-Operations-LATISS-Combined-Calibrations-Generation-Procedure>`.

 NOTE: make sure M3 is pointing to LATISS on nasmyth 2, mirror cover are is opened and the telescope is in position, as a final check.